CASE STUDY: THE ASAP PROGRAM

 “For some of our coaches who would be working in rural areas, we wanted to reduce drive time and provide a more efficient alternative to face-to-face coaching,” said Laura Blakley, ASaP Regional Supervisor.

-“There were many reasons why we decided to use Swivl Teams + Robot over other options.
+“There were many reasons why we decided to use Reflectivity + Robot over other options.
 It’s a hands-free tool, which is especially important for working with young children.
 We love how the Robot tracks the educator around the classroom, which helps us see educators in their practice and hone in on their goals.
 Time-Stamped Comments help us have deeper and more meaningful dialogues with educators too,” said Lacy Bateman, ASaP Resource Lead.

 More Than a Tool for Feedback